delindell/soda-machine/README.md

 This project is a code challenge for Eduity to test my technical knowledge of computer programming and coding.
 I was tasked with building a soda dispenser program that would allow users to input quarters and pick the soda of their choosing, while lowering the quantity of sodas in the machine as they are sold.
-This project uses the Vue.
-J's framework, which was totally unfamiliar to me.
+This project uses the Vue.js framework, which was totally unfamiliar to me.
 I am quite proud of what I was able to accomplish in a short amount of time with this new technology and I really enjoyed working with it.

 ## Features